 The easiest way to get more traffic to your website is through social media sites like Twitter and Facebook.
 One way you can leverage these sites is to ask your friends for votes.
-But a better way is to place social media buttons on your website.
+A better way, however, is to place social media buttons on your website.

 The cool thing about the Sharebar is that it places social media buttons on the left side of your blog post.
-And as your readers scroll down, the social media buttons move down so that they never leave their screen.
+And as your readers scroll down, the social media buttons move down along with the text, maintaining their visibility.

 When using the Sharebar plugin, make sure you pick only a few social media buttons to place on your website.
-If you place 5 or 10, your readers will feel overwhelmed.
+If you place more than five, your readers will feel overwhelmed.

-With my blog, I only place Facebook and Twitter buttons as they are the most popular social sites.
-Facebook is the 2nd most popular site on the web and Twitter is the 11th.
+On my blog, I only place Facebook and Twitter buttons as they are the most popular social sites.
+Facebook is the second most popular site on the web, and Twitter is the eleventh.

 Plugin #2: Google XML Sitemaps

 You write blog posts so that people can find them, right?
-So why not help search engines index your blog posts so that they can feed your website to their visitors?
+Why not help search engines index your blog posts so that they can feed your website to their visitors?